avetihon/js-llama-lists/README.md

 # JS-Llama list MEAN Stack Single Page App

-To-do list for you, your girfrend, your friend and your llama.
+Task list for you, your girfrend, your friend and your llama.
 Simple like banana.
-Just download and install and you have a good application to start to do something.
+Just download, install and setup and you have a good application to start to do something.

 ## Installation
 1. Download the repository